What’s your land’s true nature?

 FLOWERING DIVERSITY

-How many different native flowering plants grow on your property?
+How many different species of flowering plants grow in your garden or managed areas?

 LOCAL TREES